danybeam/ClayCPPTemplate/README.md

 - This has not been tested in multithreaded apps.
   - Even if it could work out of the box IDK what settings should be used.

+ ## Roadmap

+ Most of the improvements are for the profiler code itself but I'm putting this here until I separate it into its own library.
+ - Separate the profiler into its own library
+ - Migrate to C++20 module architecture
+ - Support memory and time profiling simultaneously
+ - Test multithreading and react in consequence

 ## License

 This template is licensed under the MIT License.
 For more info check the license file.